bodong1987/Avalonia.PropertyGrid/README.md

     }
 ```
 In this example, you can check IsShowPath first, then set the Platform to Unix, and then enter something in UnixVersion, and you will see the unixLoginInfo field.
 To do this, you only need to mark the property with a custom Attribute.
-If you need to implement your own rules, just implement your own rules from **AbstractVisiblityConditionAttribute**.
+If you need to implement your own rules, just implement your own rules from.

+***The implementation behind this depends on IReactiveObject in Avalonia.PropertyGrid.Model, you can implement it yourself, or directly derive your Model from ReactiveObject.***

+**AbstractVisiblityConditionAttribute**.
 One thing to pay special attention to is **that any property that needs to be used as a visibility condition for other properties needs to be marked with [ConditionTarget].**
 The purpose is to let PropertyGrid know that when this property changes, it needs to notify the upper layer to refresh the visibility information.